Reasons for Obtaining Guardianship of a Minor Child

 - The child is disabled and in need of special care

 The examples show that there is a range of potential circumstances where someone may need to have guardianship of a minor child.
 In some cases, a guardianship is only necessary for a very short period of time, but in other cases a child may be in a guardianship during most of the child’s minority.
-Parents and the guardian may agree that a guardianship is necessary due to the needs of the children or the inability of the parents to care for the children.
+Parents and the guardian may agree that it is necessary for a minor child to have a guardian due to the needs of the child or the inability of the parents to care for the child.
 A parent can even nominate potential guardians for their minor children in their will in the event of the parent’s death.
 If the minor child is 14 or older, the child may nominate their guardian.
 In 2014, Oklahoma passed a special law that allows parents or legal custodians of a child to delegate parental powers for the care and custody of the child to another person.
 This “Power of Attorney for Care and Custody of Child” can be a substitute for a short-term guardianship of convenience in the event of international travel or other short-term temporary guardianships.

 Sometimes the parents and the person asking to be guardian do not agree that a guardianship is necessary.
-When a parent does not agree to a guardianship, the non-parent who is seeking guardianship must prove that the parent is unfit to have the minor child.
+When a parent does not agree, the non-parent who is seeking guardianship (the petitioner) must prove that the parent is unfit to have the minor child.

 To request guardianship of a minor child, a petition for guardianship must be filed in the county where the child lives or where the proposed guardian lives if the proposed guardian is a member of the child’s family.
 A potential guardian must be a citizen or legal resident of the United States and a resident of Oklahoma for at least a year unless they are a close family member of the minor child.
 A person seeking guardianship of a minor child must pass a series of background checks.
 The judge may also require a home study as part of an investigation and report regarding the background and home of the prospective guardian.

-A guardianship is not necessarily the same thing as custody.
-Parents may have guardianship of their children when necessary.
+A guardianship is not exactly the same thing as custody.
+Parents who have custody of their children may also have guardianship of their children when necessary.
 A guardianship of a minor child can be shared between multiple adults.
-One person may have guardianship of a child’s property, while another person may have guardianship of the child’s person.
+One person may be responsible for the child’s property, while a different person may have responsibility for the child.
 Two adults may share co-guardianship of the person and the property of a minor child.
 Guardians of a minor child who has living parents are entitled to receive child support from the child’s parents.

 Guardianships come to an end for a number of reasons, including: